 Walking into his office, the old nervousness was back.
 The clenching of my stomach and shaking.
 Once I was in his office and talking to him though, I felt safe to let it go.
 I felt sad and started crying as we were talking practically as soon as I got on the table.
 I've been so shut down for several weeks that a breakdown was inevitable I guess, and the trigger was interacting with my parents.
 I can't even get through a drop-off and pick up without being triggered in a bad way.
 It's like I still can't accept the way they are and I'm so sad and angry that it's this way.

 We talked, I cried for the first 1/2 hour and slowly started feeling better.
 There was a lot of sharing on both sides and it's funny to me now how I used snap-judgement on him so many months ago when he started probing.
-There are so many similarities in our experience and how both of us reacted to it that every time he says something that resonates with me, I'm - shocked isn't the word anymore, more like comforted.
+Every time he says something that resonates with me, I'm - shocked isn't the word anymore, more like comforted.
 I know there's lots of people out there with similar stories and experiences, but again, I've been so shut down to expressing any of it to anyone except S that I've missed opportunities to connect.
 I'm slowly (snails pace) learning to express myself and ask for what I need and set boundaries.
 It was such an emotional appointment, the tears started flowing again at the end and he gave me a tight hug telling me not to give up.